» Browse through a more expanded set of Andrews Facts (PDF)

 Affiliation: Andrews University is an educational institution of the Seventh-day Adventist Church.

-International Population: Tied for 1st in the nation for campus ethnic diversity and tied for 10th in highest percentage of international students (compared to other national universities, according to U.S. News & World Report 2018).
+Tied for 1st in the nation for campus ethnic diversity and in the Top 10 for highest percentage of international students (compared to other national universities, according to U.S. News & World Report 2023 edition of "America's Best Colleges")

 Andrews University co-sponsors Adventist Colleges Abroad, a program in which qualified students study overseas while completing requirements for graduation at Andrews.
 This language and cultural immersion is available in ten locations: Argentina, Austria, Brazil, England, France, Greece, Singapore, Spain, Taiwan and Italy.

 The University is made up of the following academic entities.
-Post-baccalaureate degrees are supervised by the School of Graduate Studies and off-campus/online programs are coordinated through the School of Distance Education & International Partnerships.
+Post-baccalaureate degrees are supervised by the School of Graduate Studies and off-campus/online programs are coordinated through the College of Education & International Services.

 College of Arts & Sciences